 BaFin Proposals Were Not So Bad

 BaFin the German regulator took a different approach.
 They instituted rules on negative balance protection.
-BaFin feels that the greatest risk facing brokers and their clients are a repeat of Swiss National Bank move which wiped out brokers like Alpari UK and did serious damage to FXCM.
+BaFin feels that the most significant risk facing brokers and their clients are a repeat of Swiss National Bank move which wiped out brokers like Alpari UK and did severe damage to FXCM.

 Forex Regulations Ignore Price Transparency

-Once again forex regulators have completely ignored the issues of pricing and price transparency.
-This leaves it completely open to the broker’s discretion.
-FCA will institute consolidated trade reporting with MiFID II but this will be limited to ETFs, depository receipts, and shares.
+Once again forex regulators have entirely ignored the issues of pricing and price transparency.
+This leaves it entirely open to the broker’s discretion.
+FCA will institute consolidated trade reporting with MiFID II, but this will be limited to ETFs, depository receipts, and shares.